pkhuong/pkhuong.github.io/source/_posts/2025-08-19-monoid-augmented-fifos.markdown

 ---
 layout: post
 title: "Monoid-augmented FIFOs, deamortised"
-date: 2025-08-19 23:16:05 -0400
+date: 2025-08-19 23:16:06 -0400
 published: true
 comments: true
 categories:
 ---

 <small>Nothing novel, just a different presentation for a [decade-old data structure](https://hirzels.com/martin/papers/tr15-rc25574-daba.pdf).
-I want to nail the presentation because this data structure is useful in many situations.</small>
+I want to nail the presentation because [this data structure](/images/2025-08-19-monoid-augmented-fifos/monoid-fifo.py) is useful in many situations.</small>

 Augmented FIFOs come up frequently in streaming analytics.
 For example, to compute the sum of the last \\(k\\) values observed in a stream